inbrainz/cerebro/knowledge_units/general/coding.md

 # Knowledge Unit: [Coding](../../knowledge_units/general/coding.md)
-### Alternatives:   Code
+### Alternatives:   Code   /  Programming
 #### [:arrow_up: Go up](../../topics/general.md)
 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > Coding is the process of creating instructions for computers and smart machines to perform certain actions.
 Using programming languages you can code almost anything!
-What would you like to talk about?
+I found a short video about programming that might interest you.
+You can watch it [here](https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro).
 ### Go to Topic
 > [General](../../topics/general.md)